OrionGregory/ChessEngineComparator/chess/backend/README.md

 1. **Download PostgreSQL:**
    Visit the [PostgreSQL Downloads](https://www.postgresql.org/download/) page and follow the installation instructions for your operating system (Windows, macOS, or Linux).
+   Use the SQL Shell Terminal from here on out

 2. **Verify Installation:**
    Open a terminal and run: